 - Shame and regret.
 So few people can carry this look off.
 Most of us just end up looking haunted or like we were forced to eat liver and onions.
 Shame and regret are especially hard to wear after fifty.
 Wearing shame and regret past fifty is one of those things that make your eyes all red and runny looking.
 The downward spiral just snowballs from there.
 Once the eyes get old lady looking, then you have to re-evaluate the wisdom of black eye liner.
-I say give up wearing shame and regret and fuck giving up on black eye liner.
+I say give up wearing shame and regret and don’t give up on black eye liner.

-- Rose colored glasses.
+- Rose coloured glasses.
 Oh, sweetheart, you know who you are.
 Those glasses do nothing for you.
 Not only do they make you look like you’ve been smoking weed for days, they also keep you from examining life and your surroundings realistically.
-Yes, reality sucks, but by the time we hit fifty, we need to suck it up, take those glasses off and dick punch reality into submission.
+Yes, reality sucks, but by the time we hit fifty, we need to suck it up, take those glasses off and punch reality into submission.
 Or just get some really big dark sunglasses instead.
 They cover all manner of sins.

 - Stiff upper lip.
-There is a time and a place for the stiff upper lip, but damn, it can’t be worn all the time.
+There is a time and a place for the stiff upper lip, but it can’t be worn all the time.
 Too much stiff upper lip causes those funky vertical lines between your upper lip and your nose holes.
 We don’t always have to be stoic.
 I’m not suggesting that you wear your heart on your sleeve, but that is a much softer look than wearing a stiff upper lip.

 - Too many hats.
 Personally, I can’t pull off wearing one hat much less many hats.
 I don’t have a hat head.
 My hair poofs out and my ears look like car doors when I wear a hat.
 Wearing too many hats just exacerbates these issues.
 When you wear too many hats, it’s easy to forget which hat you’re wearing.
 For instance, are you wearing the ‘no nonsense corporate’ hat when you meant to wear your ‘quirky and kicked back’ hat?
 We’re not getting any younger, you know.
-Sooner or later you’re going to accidentally wear your court jester hat to the gynecologist and then where will you be?
+Sooner or later you’re going to accidentally wear your court jester hat to the gynaecologist and then where will you be?
 I’ll tell you where you’ll be.
 You’ll be in an undignified position and wearing a stupid hat is where you’ll be.

-- Resting bitch face.
+- Resting b*tch face.
 Hahahahaha.
 Just kidding.
 Wear that one all you want.
 Although, it wouldn’t hurt if every once in a while, you had a welcoming and kind look on your face.
 At least that’s what I hear from other people.

 Who says what is appropriate?
 From where I sit, it seems ‘appropriate’ changes based on geography, social status, income and size.
 After a while, the advice becomes a confusing blur.
 I think I’ll just keep wearing my Keds and jeans and black tee shirts.